 Exercise and Nutrition

 The Department of Health and Human Development offers a Master of Science degree with an option in exercise and nutrition sciences with two programs of study: 1) exercise physiology and nutrition, and 2) sport and coaching sciences.
 The exercise physiology and nutrition program allows students to focus on understanding the determinants of physical activity and energy expenditure, adaptations to exercise that impact human work performance and disease risk, and exercise metabolism and nutrition.
-Although not required, a graduate student may simultaneously complete course work needed to become a Registered Dietitian.
+Although not required, a graduate student may earn a verification statement by completing required classes in the MSU dietetics program.
+The verification statement is needed in order to apply to an accredited dietetic internship.
 The sport and coaching sciences program is designed to meet the need in advanced coaching and sport science abilities at the local, state, national and international levels.
 Course work includes knowledge pertinent to coaches of all sports at developmental, competitive, and high performance levels as well as sport administrators in both public and private sectors.

 Click to see what our faculty and students have to say